Carsten Q. Schneider

 Carsten Q. Schneider (born September 16, 1972) is a German professor of political science and an author of books and journal articles on applied methods of social science research, specifically set theory and qualitative comparative analysis (QCA).
 He is a professor at the Department of Political Science at Central European University, a private research university based in Vienna, Austria, and currently serves as the university’s Interim President and Rector.

-Education
+Life

-Carsten Q. Schneider earned his bachelor's degree in political science and government studies from the Marburg University and a master's degree in the same discipline from the Free University of Berlin.
+Carsten Q. Schneider was born in Germany.
+He earned his bachelor's degree in political science and government studies from the Marburg University and a master's degree in the same discipline from the Free University of Berlin.
 He later completed his doctoral research at the European University Institute (EUI) in Florence, spending time at the Social Science Center (WZB) in Berlin, University of California Berkeley, Harvard University, the New School (New Youk City), and Pompeu Fabra University (Barcelona), both as a PhD candidate and a visiting scholar.
+He speaks English, Spanish, and Italian fluently.